CatCatDeluxe/Unified-HQ9Plus-interpreter/readme.md

 You can find the language specifications here:
 [Specifications](https://esolangs.org/wiki/Unified_HQ9%2B)

+To run this, you need to use `npm i readline-sync`

 ## Notes and Issues

 - The 2d mode is not yet implemented, this would require a partial rewrite of the parsing code that I'm too lazy to do.